AdaCore/gnatstudio/gnatdoc/docs/users_guide/gnatdoc.rst

   enables retrieving documentation of subprograms from the body of packages.
-GNATdoc first looks for the documentation in the package specification; if no documentation is found in the spec and this switch is enable then searchs for the documentation in the body of the subprogram.
+GNATdoc first looks for the documentation in the package specification; if no documentation is found in the spec and this switch is enabled then searchs for the documentation in the body of the subprogram.

 *Ignore files (--ignore-files)*